SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Are you planning a visit to SF during your cruise?
 If so, you will find a wide variety of shore excursions for your stop.
 You can also check out some of my self-guided tours that will help you quickly and easily get to as many different attractions in one day as possible.

-You can take this streetcar south from Fisherman's Wharf or north from Market Street.
-Your stop is Greenwich.
-You can also ask the driver to alert you when you arrive at this stop.
+You can get off at either the Sansome or Greenwich stop.
+You can also ask the driver to alert you when you arrive at the stop for the cruise port.

 If you plan to drive, there are a few parking options nearby.
 I do have to warn you that parking is VERY expensive (up to $30 or more a day) in San Francisco and I only recommend this if you do not have any other options.